EmElkan/sunshine/README.md

 # Sunshine

-A terminal sundial that displays random sundial mottoes paired with themed ASCII art.
+A TUI that displays sundial mottoes paired with themed ASCII art.

 Built with [Ratatui](https://ratatui.rs) and [Crossterm](https://github.com/crossterm-rs/crossterm).